briansniffen/muchsync/muchsync.1.md

     the local maildir), while _maildir_ is created as a replica of the maildir you have on the server.

-\--new
+\--nonew
-:   This command says to run "notmuch new" before starting the muchsync
+:   Ordinarily, muchsync begins by running "notmuch new".
+This option
-    operation.
+    says not to run "notmuch new" before starting the muchsync operation.
 It can be passed as either a client or a server option.
-For example:  The command "```muchsync myserver --new```" will first run "notmuch new" on myserver, then synchronize the local maildir with the maildir on the server.
+For example:  The command "```muchsync myserver --nonew```" will run "```notmuch new```" locally but not on myserver.

 \--noup, \--noupload
 :   Transfer files from the server to the client, but not vice versa.